josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/CropVariantsBuilder.md

 );
 ```

-### Afterwards
+### Afterwards (with CropVariants Builder)
-`EXT:theme/Configuration/TCA/Overrides/sys_file_reference.php`

 **The advantages:**
-* Enjoying IDE auto completion
+* Enjoy IDE auto completion
 * easy to read
-* adding a cropVariant..
+* add a cropVariant..
-** the cropVariant constructor tries to set title LLL strings based on the given CropVariant name
+    * the cropVariant constructor tries to set title LLL strings based on the given CropVariant name
-** the desired cropArea preset is automatically set to default (of course, you can set the cropArea based on presets)
+    * the desired cropArea preset is automatically set to default (of course, you can set the cropArea based on presets)
-** all default allowedAspectRatios are set with one line of code
+    * all default allowedAspectRatios are set with one line of code
-** setting the selectedRatio is super easy
+    * setting the selectedRatio is super easy
-** Retrieve final cropVariant configuration with `get()` method
+    * Retrieve final cropVariant configuration with `get()` method
-* finally persist the configuration just via one line of code
+* finally persist the cropVariants configuration just with the oneliner
+    * keep in mind: you have to use `persistToDefaultTableTca()` for `sys_file_reference` table

 ```php